dickmosi/BetterFlagstone/README.md

 Old Work Cost: 500

 # INSTALLATION:
-Place "ReleaseTheRats" folder into your RimWorld mods folder.
+Place "BetterFlagstone" folder into your RimWorld mods folder.

 # FAQ
 Q: Can I add this to an existing save?